vmware-archive/bitfusion-with-kubernetes-integration/README.md

 ## Usage

 - For device plugin, refer to [this page](./bitfusion_device_plugin/Readme.md) for more usage information.
-- Dockerfile templaes are located in the directory [./Dockerfiles](./Dockerfiles) to set up a Bitfusion client based on different OS automatically.
+- Dockerfile templates are located in the directory [./Dockerfiles](./Dockerfiles) to set up a Bitfusion client based on different OS automatically.
 After deployment, you could run `bitfusion smi` command to check remote GPU resource of Bitfusion server connected to this Bitfusion client.
 - [nvidia-env.sh](./nvidia-env.sh) is a shell script to install needed various dependencies of Bitfusion client.

 ## Feedback